 A byproduct of the electrolytic process is the formation of potentially flammable hydrogen gas.
 It is prudent, therefore, to insure the area around the setup is well-ventilated, or, better, to consider doing it outdoors.

 Electrolysis is largely a line-of-sight process, meaning the side of the piece closest to the sacrificial metal will become cleaner first.
 If you put something between the piece and the metal, a "shadow" of crud will be left on the piece where the object blocked the flow of current from the piece.
 Some people's set-ups have metal on both sides, or surrounding the piece for faster action.
 I just turn the piece around from time to time.
 Visually, built-up crud loosens, and peels or flakes off like old paint.
 In some places, it sticks tighter, and takes longer to come off.
-The red rust will turn into a fine black residue that easily wipes or scrubs off.
+The red rust will turn into a fine, soft black residue that easily wipes or scrubs off.
 The process is finished when the metal is bare and gray.
 Some darker staining may remain in spots that were particularly cruddy, but that's OK, it can be dealt with.

 How long does the electrolysis take?
 Before I started using lye, cleaning an average piece using electrolysis alone might have taken a couple of sessions, maybe 8 hours each.
 Softening things up with the lye first reduces that to about one afternoon session of a few hours.
-Hanging the piece to be cleaned as close as possible without touching the sacrificial metal also tends to speed up the process.
+Hanging the piece to be cleaned as close as possible but without touching the sacrificial metal also tends to speed up the process.

 Two identically rusted Lodge #7s, before and after electrolysis: